Sodaware/bter-api.el/README.md

 # bter-api

+## bter.com has closed. this library is no longer functional

 ## Description

 **beter-api** is an Emacs library for working with the Bter API.
-Bter.com is a Bitcoin and crypto-currency exchange platform.
+Bter.com was a Bitcoin and crypto-currency exchange platform.

 It's not a particularly useful extension on its own, but can be used to build